LEADERSHIP EXPERIENCE AND PREPARATION (LEAP)

 LEAP (Leadership Experience and Preparation) is a leadership program for first-year students that began as a Commitment Project developed by a group of Levitt Leadership Institute participants.
 In 2013, five leadership students worked together with the Levitt Center and the Dean of Students Office to create a residential leadership program with the goal of fostering a culture of leadership on campus.
 LEAP included leadership training sessions, group activities and a group leadership project.
 The program also provided the first-year students with upperclassmen and upperclasswomen mentors to help them develop as campus leaders.
 All of LEAP’s programming aimed to help participants develop six key skills: self-awareness, organization, negotiation, active listening, public speaking and networking.

-Now in its third successful year, LEAP is entering a new phase as a quarter-credit class, which makes LEAP highly accessible to first-year students.
-In the second half of the spring semester, the LEAP class will meet for two hours every week.
-Class meetings will be split between faculty speakers discussing leadership topics and student-led activities.
-Two LEAP alumni will serve an essential role as student mentors and will help the first-year participants to develop their leadership skills, build a peer network and get more involved on campus.
+In its third successful year, LEAP entered a new phase as a quarter-credit class, which makes LEAP highly accessible to first-year students.
+In the second half of the spring semester, the LEAP class met for two hours every week.
+Class meetings were split between faculty speakers discussing leadership topics and student-led activities.
+Two LEAP alumni serve an essential role as student mentors and help the first-year participants to develop their leadership skills, build a peer network and get more involved on campus.

-In the 2016-17 academic year, LEAP will return to the model of partnering with a philosophy course in the fall and may repeat this year’s model in the spring.
+In the 2016-17 academic year, LEAP returned to the model of partnering with a philosophy course in the fall, along with offering the 1/4-credit student-led model in the spring.

 Please send any questions you may have to email@example.com.